 SCRIPT TO SCREEN

 Sophie Martinez, USA, 5 minutes

-When two filmmakers decide to write and direct a short film for the prestigious Tommy Wiseau Film Festival, they learn that originality can be a challenging goal, particularly when you’re up against serious budget constraints.
-SRJC student Sophie Martinez wrote and directed this meta-cinematic parody of her own filmmaking experience for the Sonoma County Student Film Festival.
+Aspiring filmmakers learn that originality can be a tough goal when fighting budget constraints.
+SRJC student Sophie Martinez wrote and directed this parody of her personal experience for the Sonoma County Student Film Festival.

 Jerry Carlsson, Sweden, 21 minutes

-Marall follows her parents to a party where she’s told to behave properly.
-As the evening progresses, she observes the social rituals and finds the adults’ behavior increasingly strange.
+Marall follows her parents to a party where she’s reminded to behave properly.
+There she observes the social rituals and finds the adults’ behavior increasingly strange.
 Official Selection at the Palm Springs International ShortFest.

 William Salazar, USA, 5 minutes